artyuum/request-dto-mapper-bundle/README.md

         # Whether to throw an exception if the DTO validation failed (constraint violations).
         throw_on_violation: true
 ```
-[The recipe is still awaiting approval](https://github.com/symfony/recipes-contrib/pull/1438).
-In the meantime, you must create the configuration file manually.

 ## Usage
 This is a simple step-by-step example of how to make a DTO that will be used by the bundle.